-1. Explain and document the circumstances that led to the loss paid on their behalf.
+- 1. Explain and document the circumstances that led to the loss paid on their behalf.
 Example: If the loss was due to reduced wages, IRS tax transcripts would document the loss of income.
-Medical explanations are not required to submit private health information; Explain why the loss is unlikely to recur.
-Example: Losses due to unemployment and no medical insurance would show a new stable work history with medical benefits; and
+Medical explanations are not required to submit private health information; - 2.
+Explain why the loss is unlikely to recur.
+Example: Losses due to unemployment and no medical insurance would show a new stable work history with medical benefits; and - 3.

-The lender must provide the documentation and recommendation for loan approval along with the final and complete application submission.
 Explain positive aspects of the loan file which attribute to future success.
-Examples: Stable job time of 2 years or more, low qualifying ratios, reserves available post loan closing, etc. USDA will review the explanation and supporting documentation and make the final determination of the applicant(s) eligibility for a new guaranteed loan.
+Examples: Stable job time of 2 years or more, low qualifying ratios, reserves available post loan closing, etc.

+USDA will review the explanation and supporting documentation as applicable to determine if the applicant(s) will be eligible for a new guaranteed loan.
+The approved lender is not authorized to determine loan eligibility.